dhis2/dhis2-docs/src/commonmark/en/content/user/messaging.md

 > **Note**
 >
-> You'll only see feedback messages and have access to the extended
+> You will only see feedback messages and have access to the extended
 > handling tools if you are a member of the user group that is set up to
 > handle feedback messages.
 >